By Josua Joubert, CEO and Principal Officer: CompCare Medical Scheme

 Medical scheme fraud and abuse of benefits is a relatively common problem in South Africa, and schemes such as CompCare have to fight an ongoing battle to deal with the problem, which costs the healthcare funding sector millions of lost rands each year.

 It should be noted that fraud is conducted by a small minority of stakeholders, including healthcare providers and medical aid members.
-Fraud can nevertheless represent a severe drain on a scheme’s financial resources.
-This is not only as a result of funds lost to fraudulent activities directly but also because fraud compels schemes to put in place the necessary systems to combat it, which can also be costly.
+Fraud can nevertheless represent a serious drain on a scheme’s financial resources.
+This is not only as a result of funds lost to fraudulent activities directly, but also because fraud compels schemes to put in place the necessary systems to combat it, which can also be costly.

-In any case, fraud can severely impact the sustainability of medical schemes and also potentially result in them having to implement higher annual contribution increases for members.
+In any case, fraud can seriously impact the sustainability of medical schemes and also potentially result in them having to implement higher annual contribution increases for members.
 It, therefore, has negative implications for all stakeholders in the medical scheme sector.

-We at CompCare believe that we exist to provide cover to our members when they are in need and we, therefore, have to put in place unique systems to curb fraud, waste and abuse of benefits.
+We at CompCare believe that we exist to provide cover to our members when they are in need and we, therefore, have to put in place special systems to curb fraud, waste and abuse of benefits.
 As a not-for-profit organisation, in line with the Medical Schemes Act of 1998, we believe that it is vital that we use all available measures to ensure that all member funds are used effectively and efficiently within the rules of the Scheme.